-As a group, the brand features an average protein content of 62% and an average fat level of 19%.
-Together, these figures suggest an overall carbohydrate content of 11% for the full product line.
+As a group, the brand features an average protein content of 64% and a mean fat level of 19%.
+Together, these figures suggest a carbohydrate content of 9% for the overall product line.

 And a fat-to-protein ratio of about 30%.

-Newman’s Own Organics Grain Free is a meat-based canned dog food using an abundance of organic beef and beef liver as its main sources of animal protein, thus earning the brand 5 stars.
+Newman’s Own Organics Grain Free is a meat-based canned dog food using a generous amount of beef and beef liver as its main sources of animal protein, thus earning the brand 5 stars.

 Those looking for a nice kibble from the same company may wish to check out our review of Newman’s Own Organics Dry Dog Food.